-The Maricopa County Juvenile Probation Department is responsible for the effective and efficient provision of juvenile justice services.
-Our administration and delivery of services aligns with and supports the Strategic Agenda of the Arizona Courts and recidivism reduction and youth well-being through the application of evidenced-based practices.
+The Maricopa County Juvenile Probation Department is responsible for the effective and efficient provision of Juvenile Justice Services.
+Our administration and delivery of services aligns with and supports the Strategic Agenda of the Arizona Courts, recidivism reduction, and youth well-being through the application of Evidenced-Based Practices.

 Optimally, the majority of youth will be successfully diverted from the Juvenile Court, as most youth will self-correct with minimal formal involvement and supportive re-direction.
 Equally important, responses that include intensive levels of supervision, direct services and structure, including removal from the home or community, will be directed toward that smaller portion of identified youth that are determined to present an increased risk to public safety.

 We envision a future where all youth are connected to the community, contributing members of the community, and accountable for their behavior.